pconn/BOSSst/readme.txt

 /BOSSst/inst/Calculate_area_surveyed_crawl.R.

 -Next, we format remaining data products and convert them into a form suitable for application of MCMC estimation functions.
-For 2012, this is done with /BOSSst/inst/format_Bering2012_all.R
+For 2012, this is done with /BOSSst/inst/format_Bering2012_all.R.
+Requisite data for hierarchical modeling is stored in "BOSS_data_2012.Rda"

 -Finally, we run models, using e.g. run_Bering2012_all.R